KwiatLab/group-website-jekyll/README.md

 bibtex2html is a program that converts BibTeX files to HTML so a list of references can be displayed on a webpage.
 Jekyll uses it to process the BibTeX file ```publications_web.bib``` in the ```_bibliography``` directory.
 If it is not installed or installed in the wrong location, Jekyll will give an error when you try to run it, and the list of publications will not be generated.

+*If for some reason you are unable to successfully run Jekyll with bibtex2html, it is possible to disable this feature and leave the current list of publications.
+See the section "Managing publications" below.*

 1. Install bibtex2html from the [bibtex2html home page](https://www.lri.fr/~filliatr/bibtex2html/).
 Use the Windows 1.95 installer.
 Put it in ```C:/Bibtex2html/bibtex2html.exe``` or Jekyll won't be able to use it.
 (This can be changed by editing ```bibjekyll.rb``` in the ```_plugins``` directory under the comment "call bibtex2html", but you will probably make someone else unhappy by changing it.)

 ###Optional: Install Mendeley